 3: Old school 27 inch wheels

 If you’re using an old retro racing bike then it might well have these wheels.
 They are pretty much obsolete now and hard to find spare tubes, rims, spokes and tyres for so don’t consider touring far from home on one of these.
-You can stretch 700c tubes on but it’s not ideal.
+You can stretch 700c tubes on but it’s not ideal setup.

-4: 650b or 27.5inch the new Fad in mountain biking
+4: 650b or 27.5inch the new fad in mountain biking

 5: 27.5+, 650B+ or Fat bikes

-Fat bikes were created a few years back to ride through soft snow and other soft surfaces.
+Fat bikes were created a few years back to ride through soft snow and other loose surfaces.
 They are ideal in flat snowy places, sandy beach riding or even across boggy ground.
 However while they might be fun to ride, they are hideously painful to ride over long distances when the width is not really needed.
 They are getting lighter but still heavy and the huge contact patch with the road creates more drag than towing a tandem.

 6: 20 inch folding bike wheels (or BMX??)

 For a pure cycling experience a 700c or road bike wheel size is much less effort and way more efficient.
 There is no debate here, that is a fact.
 The big diameter gives greater rolling inertia and it is much easier to maintain a decent speed.
-If you need a stronger wheel or are heading off-road get a 29er wheel.
+If you need a stronger wheel or are heading off-road get a 29er MTB wheel.

-It is a myth that bigger size wheels are weaker, you just need to pick a strong set of wheels with appropriate number and style of spokes.
+It is a myth that bigger size wheels are always weaker, you just need to pick the right strong set of wheels with appropriate number and style of spokes.
 If you are of a lighter build you can get away with ridiculously light 700c wheels for touring.
 For example Marion has used Fulcrum Racing 5 wheels with 18 straight pull spokes on the front and never had an issue.
 What you do need to be careful with is the width of the rims/tyres, as fat MTB rims will not fit in traditional road caliper brakes.
 They will work with cantilever brakes and disc wheels will now work with the latest road/touring/gravel/CX bikes equipped with disc brakes.

 The next generation of adventure bikes will fit an ever wider range of 700c tyres and even fat 650+ gravel tyres.
-This is the logical next step – a solution for pretty much any landscape and I’m excited to get involved!
+This is the logical next step – a solution for pretty much any landscape/tour and I’m excited to get involved!